kajackdfw/flaskirover/README.md

 **TESING OR IN DEVELOPMENT**

+1. Build a settings page
 1. Settings page for reversing or tweaking drive system
-1. RaspiRover Board v3 support
 1. Loadable hardware configs

 **TODOS:**

-1. Compose About page
+1. RaspiRover Board v3 support
-1. Load A Config file for startup settings
+1. Load A User Created Config file for startup settings
 1. Prompt User for setup and write a default config file
-1. Build a settings page
+1. After a move into a wifi dead spot, reverse last move
+1. Test wifi strength with download or normal drive page refresh

 **FUTURE FEATURES:**
 1. Link to Arduino by USB